-1. Situation 16 June:
+1. Situation 15 June:

 - Iran and Israel continue strikes focused on critical infrastructure and defensive capabilities. - Military operations commenced early morning on 13 June, 2025 to include missile strikes and drone activity.
-Marine operators have reported significant electronic interference in the region. - Diplomatic efforts between the United States and Iran concerning nuclear negotiations have reportedly stalled. - There is a possibility military operations could spill over beyond bilateral hostilities into the wider region. - The number of transits through the Strait of Hormuz has shown a minor decrease in cargocarrying vessels 1,000 GT and above since June 9 as follow:
+Marine operators have reported significant electronic interference in the region. - Diplomatic efforts between the United States and Iran concerning nuclear negotiations have reportedly stalled.

+- Rhetoric from regional actors has intensified; increasing the probability of a military operations involving direct engagement.
+International diplomats are calling for calm and diplomacy. - There is a possibility military operations could spill over beyond bilateral hostilities into the wider region.